quantcast/qfs/Administrator's-Guide.md

 Checkpoint and Transaction Log Pruning
 --------------------------------------
-The directories that store metaserver checkpoints (*metaServer.cpDir*) and transaction logs (*metaServer.logDir*) must be pruned regularly; otherwise they will fill up and run out of space.
-The pruning interval should be based on the configured checkpoint frequency (*metaServer.checkpoint.interval*).
+The directories that store metaserver checkpoints (*metaServer.cpDir*) and transaction logs (*metaServer.logDir*) are pruned periodically by the meta server; otherwise they will fill up and run out of space.
+Pruning parameters are described in meta server [annotated configuration file](conf/MetaServer.prp) section "Meta data (checkpoint and trasaction log) store."

 To prune the checkpoints directory: